Migration, Ethics and Borders in International Politics

-The Swedish Institute of International Affairs (UI) invites you to a research seminar on the topic of migration, ethics and borders in international politics.
+The Swedish Institute of International Affairs (UI) held a research seminar on the topic of migration, ethics and borders in international politics.

 Against the backdrop of the recent migration ‘crisis’ in Europe, the question of how to develop an ethical response to the arrival of migrants and refugees has become extremely significant.
 The failure of the EU to develop a responsible and successful joint strategy of response has made this question all the more urgent.